eelishh/ADM-HW1/README.md

 I upload the file "Homework1_ADM.py" where is the code about the exercises that I did.

 There is another file "screenshot.pdf" where are the screnshoot of the submissions.

+I also create a "commets" file, where I wrote additional comments about my homework.